M-Tayyab-Saleem/Amazon-Clone/README.md

-# Clone of Flipkart
+# Clone of Amazon
-In this project I tried to make clone of Flipcart using HTML and CSS.
-Also use an API for images.
+In this project I tried to make clone of Amazon using HTML and CSS.